-This is a unique opportunity to purchase a new premium branded hotel below replacement cost (when considering the CID reimbursements and the cost of the convention center).
+This is an opportunity to purchase a newer premium branded hotel below replacement cost (when considering the CID reimbursements and the cost of the convention center).
 This beautiful Hilton Garden Inn offers an ideal location just off Highway I-135, a major north-south thoroughfare connecting Wichita (and I-35) to I-70 & then north to I-80.
 As a result of these interstates, Salina serves as the industrial, medical, retail, trade and service hub for north central Kansas.
 The hotel has easy access to many shops and restaurants as well as the Salina Municipal Airport providing service west to Denver International Airport.
 Wichita, Kansas and Kansas City, Kansas are 95 and 175 miles away, respectively.

 The City of Salina is located in north central Kansas, near the geographic center of the contiguous United States.
 It is the seventh largest city in Kansas with an estimated population of 50,000.
 The city is the county seat for Saline County, which has an estimated population of 55,000.

 Salina enjoys a diverse economy that includes several manufacturing interests both large and small, a strong agricultural economy that supplies local food processors and beverage makers and creates strong demand for industries such as agricultural equipment manufacturing.
 Kansas is also poised to become a leader in alternative energies, particularly solar and wind.

 Kansas State Polytechnic is home to one of only 12 Federal Aviation Administration (FAA) research facilities in the country – is preparing its students for almost any job in the aviation and aeronautics industries with a robust set of programs that include: Unmanned aircraft systems (UAS) flight and operations.